Nevada Layoffs — May 2022

 | Reno | Washoe | 35 | Closure |

-The biggest impact was at ExpressJet Airlines at its Reno facility, reporting 100 affected workers.
+The single largest action involved ExpressJet Airlines at its Reno facility, reporting 100 affected workers.
 Reno followed with 100 workers.

 Trend & Outlook

-This data points to a mixed picture for Nevada's labor market, with activity diverging between monthly and annual comparisons.
-The Transportation sector warrants close attention heading into the next period.
+The data underscores a mixed picture for Nevada's labor market, with activity diverging between monthly and annual comparisons.
+The Education sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Nevada.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Nevada WARN notices, browse layoffs by state, or download the full dataset.